Nutty

 With some self-managed platforms, you’ll pay an annual management fee for the platform to hold your investments, which can be from 0.25% to 0.45% (normally only if you hold mutual funds), and you pay pay a trading fee, or share dealing fee, to buy and sell investments This can range from no fee (commission-free) to as much as £11.95 per trade.

-The top investment apps we’ve listed above, are all super low cost, in fact, they’re completely commission-free and have no account fees at all.
+The top investment apps we’ve listed above are all low cost, in fact, eToro¹ is completely commission-free and has no account fees at all.
 You’ll often only pay a fee to convert your money to another currency when buying investments not in the UK (called a currency-conversion fee).

 Are investment apps safe?